Billy McEntee

 Photo by Jake White

 Billy McEntee is a freelance critic and reporter with a decade of experience covering theater, film, TV, books, queer culture, and more.
+He is a 2025 Silvers Grant awardee, given to a long-form journalism project and named after a founder of The New York Review of Books.
 Some favorite clips that have sparked controversy, humor, and appreciation are below:

 The Boston Globe op-ed about how Conclave was 2024's gayest film